4.89 from 162 votes

 But these almond flour blueberry muffins are so delicious and so easy to make.
 You can whip them up in less than 45 minutes!
 They’re great to have on hand for easy snacking.

-However, if you can find Two Good yogurt in your area, it’s an excellent choice as well.
-It’s designed specifically for low carb diets, with only 3g of carbs and no artificial sweeteners.
-The blueberry yogurt works perfectly in these muffins!
+• Low Carb Yogurt: Always choose plain Greek yogurt, as it has the lowest carb count and no added sugars.
+If you can find Two Good yogurt in your area, it’s an excellent choice as well as it only has 3g of carbs and no artificial sweeteners.

 “Made these today and so far the best blueberry low carb muffin I have had.
 It’s so moist, thank you for sharing your recipes with us, it’s much appreciated.” — Kimberly